 For the baby kale, make sure you have your garlic chopped and ready to go next to you.
 Get a large saute pan hot with a nice drizzle of olive oil.
 It is important as well to have a heat-resistant spatula.
 Once the pan is hot, add the oil, and toss in a large handful of greens with a pinch of salt.
 Give a quick saute and stir, toss in a smidge of garlic, sweat it out lightly until fragrant and then transfer to a plate.
 The kale should just be slightly wilted.
 Repeat this process until all of the kale is cooked.

-Serve together with a drizzling of Yogurt and a topping of Almonds.
+Serve together with a drizzling of Yogurt.
 Great as a side dish or even as a main course with a side of salad.
 Delish.